htchen/i2p-nthu/程式設計二/week 12 standard library/week 12 Standard library.md

 ### 實作
 題目：There are four types of command:

-- “1 integerA” represents inserting a node with int value A at the head of the list.
+- `1 integerA` represents inserting a node with int value A at the head of the list.
-- ”2 integerB” represents inserting a node with int value B at the end of the list.
+- `2 integerB` represents inserting a node with int value B at the end of the list.
-- “3” represents removing the node at the head of the list
+- `3` represents removing the node at the head of the list
-- “4“ represents removing the node at the end of the list
+- `4` represents removing the node at the end of the list

 Input terminated by EOF and finally output the list.